Cibeles fountain with the Puerta de Alcalá arch in the background

 Plaza de Oriente square and Royal Palace

 You can do a lot of things in one day in Madrid.
-You can visit the largest art gallery in Spain and stroll around the gardens and halls in the Royal Palace, and enjoy a range of gastronomic delights.
-These are just a few of the options available on a route through the city centre during a short break in Madrid.
+Visit the largest art gallery in Spain, stroll around the gardens and rooms in the Royal Palace, enjoy a range of gastronomic delights...
+We have a few suggestions to help you discover the centre of Madrid on a route through the city.

 At a leisurely pace, because we're on holiday, but with a carefully planned schedule to make the most of our day of culture.
 Let's get going